FineEstBeAMS beamline is equipped with the following attributes:

 Single-bunch operation

-There will be a whole week of single-bunch operation in the period September 2023 – February 2024.
-If you want to apply for a beamtime with single-bunch operation only, you should indicate it clearly in your beamtime proposal.
+There will be a whole week of single-bunch (SB) operation in the period September 2024 – February 2025.
+If you want to apply for a beamtime with SB operation only, you should indicate it clearly in your beamtime proposal.
 Please note that the FinEstBeAMS beamline has no chopper.

 Fast Access proposals